amolkharche13/stackstate-docs/setup/upgrade-stackstate/migrate-from-6.md

 1. Uninstall the StackState agent
 2. Install the SUSE Observability agent

-### Uninstall the StackState agent
-It is important this is done first, because it is not possible to run both agents at the same time.
-Uninstalling the agent on a cluster, using the default namespace an release name from the agent installation docs, is done like this:
+It is important the old agent is uninstalled first, because it is not possible to run both agents at the same time.
+Uninstalling the agent on a cluster is done like this:

 ```bash
 helm uninstall -n stackstate stackstate-k8s-agent
 ```

-In case you used a different namespace or cluster update the command accordingly.
+In case you used a different namespace or release name update the command accordingly.

-### Install the SUSE Observabilty agent

 Navigate to `https://your-stackstate-instance/#/stackpacks/kubernetes-v2`.
-Find the cluster in the list of StackPack instances and copy and run the helm install command for your Kubernetes distribution on the cluster that you are migrating.
+Find the cluster you're upgrading the agent on in the list of StackPack instances and copy and run the helm install command for your Kubernetes distribution.
 If you have custom values you can include them without modification with a `--values` argument, the SUSE Observability agent values use the same naming as the StackState agent.